PufferFinance/PufferPool/docs/PufferProtocol.md

     payable
 ```

 This function initiates the process of provisioning a new validator for a NoOp.
-The NoOp must pay the bond of 2 ETH (1 ETH if using SGX or other TEE) upon calling this function
+The NoOp must pay the smoothing commitment amount, and a bond of 2 ETH (1 ETH if using SGX or other TEE) upon calling this function

 *Effects*:
+* Smoothing commitment is taken from the NoOp and deposited into the pool as rewards
-* ETH bond is taken from the NoOp and deposited into the pool, also minting a corresponding amount of pufETH, which is stored on the `PufferProtocol.sol` smart contract
+* ETH bond is taken from the NoOp and deposited into the pool, also minting a corresponding amount of pufETH, which is locked in the `PufferProtocol.sol` smart contract until the NoOp's validator exits
 * Information about the new validator is saved on-chain
 * The validator is pushed onto an on-chain queue of pending validators, waiting to be provisioned